-- 10. Schools are reminded that non-education related expenditures as listed below are not allowed to be charged to the EOEBG: - (a) fringe benefits/welfare for staff, including housing benefits, provision of food or food allowance, travelling allowance, medical expenses, etc.; - (b) entertainment expenses such as lunch/dinner for staff not related to discharge of duties3; - (c) loans to staff or third parties; - (d) administrative and management expenses, including salaries of staff, of the headquarters or other service units of the school sponsoring body; - (e) donations; and - (f) any other items announced via circular/circular memorandum issued by the EDB from time to time.
+- 10. Schools are reminded that non-education related expenditures as listed below are not allowed to be charged to the EOEBG: - (a) entertainment expenses such as lunch/dinner for staff not related to discharge of duties; - (b) fringe benefits/welfare for staff, including housing benefits, provision of food or food allowance, medical expenses, travelling expenses, etc.; - (c) loans to staff or third parties; - (d) administrative and management expenses, including salaries of staff, of the headquarters or other service units of the school sponsoring body; - (e) donations; and - (f) any other items announced via circular/circular memorandum issued by the EDB from time to time.